stromhalm/aws-serverless-print-server/README.md

 - `clients/store1/invoice.pdf`
 - `clients/warehouse/label.pdf`

+> Note: Only objects under `clients/<CLIENT_ID>/...` trigger notifications to that client’s SQS queue.

 ### Print Options

 Print options can be specified as S3 object metadata with the key `print-options`.
 The value should contain valid CUPS print options: